Skip to content

 How does Google Voice work?

-Like most VoIP services, Google Voice works via an internet connection (Wi-Fi or data plan) to make phone calls and send text messages.
+Like most VoIP providers, Google Voice works via an internet connection, either through WiFi or a data plan, to make phone calls and send text messages.
 No desk phones or landlines are required.

-As long as you have an internet connection and an internet-enabled device (cellphone, laptop, computer, or another mobile device), you can use Google Voice.
+As long as you have an internet connection and an internet-enabled device, you can use Google Voice.

 Google Voice allows you to make free calls by signing up with a Gmail address.
-It can be used for personal and professional reasons — though it is built specifically for personal communications.
+It can be used for personal and professional reasons — though it’s built specifically for personal communications.
 Having more than one Google Voice number is also not possible with their free plan.

 Is Google Voice available in Canada?

-While the free version of Google Voice is not available in Canada, the paid business version is.
-As long as you’re a Google Workspace customer, you can sign up for Google Voice and assign Canadian numbers (those with a +1 country code) to your Google Voice users.
+While the free version of Google Voice isn’t available in Canada, the paid business version is.
+As long as you’re a Google Workspace customer, you can sign up for Google Voice and assign Canadian numbers to your Google Voice users.

-If you need an alternative to Google Voice in Canada, OpenPhone supports Canadian calling and local or toll-free Canadian phone numbers.
-OpenPhone also offers a wide range of local US numbers if your company wants to have a local presence in both countries.
+If you need an alternative to Google Voice in Canada, Quo supports Canadian calling and local or toll-free Canadian phone numbers.
+Quo also offers a wide range of local US numbers if your company wants to have a local presence in both countries.

 Is Google Voice 100% free?

-Google Voice is free for personal use, but if you want access to features like multiple phone numbers, ring groups, and multiple users, you’ll have to upgrade to a paid Google Voice plan.
+Google Voice is free for personal use for customers in the US.
+However, f you want access to features like multiple phone numbers, ring groups, and multiple users, you’ll have to upgrade to a paid Google Voice plan.

-Google Voice’s paid plans start at $10 per user per month, but you also need to get a Google Workspace subscription to access a paid Google Voice plan, which starts at $7 per user per month.
+Google Voice offers paid plans that start at $10 per user per month.
+You also need to get a Google Workspace subscription to access a paid Google Voice plan, which starts at $7 per user per month.
 Check out a full comparison of Google Voice personal vs business here.

 Will Google Voice be discontinued?